mbreaux2023/ALootGenerator/WrittenResponse.md

 explaining why your program code could not be written, or how it would be written differently, if you did not use the list.

-Without a list, I would not be able to select a weapon by generating a random index.
-Instead, I would need to write 5 lines of code per each weapon I want to add If i wanted to add any.

-Without a list, the complexity of my program would greatly increase unnecessarily because every time I want to add a weapon, I would need several more lines of add where as with this list I could just add in one line of code to the list making it more difficult to manage.
+Without a list, the complexity of my program would greatly increase because I would need an if statement for each option where as with the list I don't need any if statements.

-Without a list, it would be difficult but not impossible to have a selection of weapons since there would be no random index.
-If I wanted to add more possibilities it would make the process very redundant and not efficient.
-In order to manage

-My list makes managing complexity a lot easier

 ## 3c.